dholdaway/ansible/README.md

 ### Install Ansible ( work in progress and is installed via vagrant up so can be skipped)

-Install Ansible and everything needed:
+Install Ansible and everything needed: ( Centos )

     yum install -y epel-release -y
     yum update